How to remove Room Echo When Recording Voiceovers

 summary

-We have learned a lot about how to remove room echo when recording voiceovers.
+We have learned a lot about how to remove room echoes when recording voiceovers.
 Let’s summarize what we have talked about:

 1. Key points: Room echo can make your voiceovers sound yucky.
 To fix it, we need to understand what causes echo and how to assess our recording space.
 We also learned some tips for eliminating room echo, like choosing the right equipment and software solutions.